wegeberg/flexnet-tinymce5-some/README.md

 ## Usage
 See example.html
-You have to enter your own credentials for Facebook Developers in /dist/flexnet-some.js
+You have to enter your own credentials for Facebook Developers in /dist/index.js

 ## Prerequisites
-jQuery and PHP7+
+TinyMCE, jQuery and PHP8+

-Version 1.2 - 2022-09-14
+Version 2.01 - 2022-11-12